etiennedevaux/warksar/README.md

 This was established via a Proof of Concept Site, the site itself is in the GitHub repository as the branch DraftforReview

-Draft2forReview, Draft3forReview and Draft4forReview show successive iterations that were shared and review.
+Draft2forReview, Draft3forReview and Draft4forReview show successive iterations that were shared and reviewed.

 Inital Proof of Concept Screenshots (a few examples)